spatialos/gdk-for-unity/docs/get-started.md

 ## Inviting friends

-To invite other players to this game, head back to the Deployment Overview page in your console, and select the Share button:
+To invite other players to this game, head back to the Deployment Overview page in your web Console, and select the **Share** button:

 <img src="{{assetRoot}}assets/overview-page-share.png" style="margin: 0 auto; display: block;" />